Nesvilab/FragPipe/README.md

 <img src="logo/msfragger-logo.png" width="350px"/>

 # FragPipe
 FragPipe is a Java Graphical User Interface (GUI) for a suite of computational tools enabling comprehensive analysis of mass spectrometry-based proteomics data.
-It is powered by [MSFragger](https://msfragger.nesvilab.org/) - an ultrafast proteomic search engine suitable for both conventional ("closed") and "open" peptide identification.
-FragPipe also includes [Philosopher](https://nesvilab.github.io/philosopher/) tools for downstream post-processing of MSFragger search results (Peptideprophet, iProphet, ProteinProphet), FDR filtering, label-free quantification, multi-experiment summary report generation.
-Also included in FragPipe binary are SpectraST-based spectral library building module, and DIA-Umpire SE module for direct analysis of DIA data.
+It is powered by [MSFragger](https://msfragger.nesvilab.org/) - an ultrafast proteomic search engine suitable for both conventional and "open" (wide precursor mass tolerance) peptide identification.
+FragPipe also includes [Philosopher](https://nesvilab.github.io/philosopher/) toolkit for downstream post-processing of MSFragger search results (PeptideProphet, iProphet, ProteinProphet), FDR filtering, label-free quantification, and multi-experiment summary report generation.
+Also included in FragPipe binary are SpectraST-based spectral library building module, and DIA-Umpire SE module for direct analysis of data independent acquisition (DIA) data.

 ## Download
 Download precompiled binaries from the [Releases](https://github.com/Nesvilab/FragPipe/releases/) section of this repository.
+The latest release is FragPipe v.
+9 (released Feabrurary 22, 2019).

-You will need to download MSFragger separately as described on the [MSFragge website](https://msfragger.nesvilab.org/).
+You will need to download MSFragger separately as described on the [MSFragger website](https://msfragger.nesvilab.org/).

+## Documentation
+We are currently working on creating Tutorials for most commonly used workflows supported in FragPipe.

+For documentation on MSFragger (hardware requirements, search parameters, etc.), see MSFragger [Documentation Wiki page](https://github.com/Nesvilab/MSFragger/wiki).

+For documentation on Philosopher see [Philosopher page](http://philosopher.nesvilab.org/).

+## Questions and Technical Support
+Please post all questions/bug reports regarding FragPipe on the [FragPipe GitHub page](https://github.com/Nesvilab/FragPipe).
+For questions more specific to various individual components of FragPipe you can also use [MSFragger GitHub page](https://github.com/Nesvilab/MSFragger) and [Philosopher page](https://github.com/Nesvilab/philosopher).

+For other tools developed by Nesvizhskii lab, go to our website [www.nesvilab.org](http://www.nesvilab.org)

 ## Running
 - on **Windows** use one of the following: